sethbattin/sethbattin.github.io/INSTALL.md

 Categories
 ----------

-aka tags
+TODO: record actual implementation here
+TODO: fix the bugs with ensted tags
+TODO: verify that tags have the right rel attribute

 A post can be tagged by including a link with href that starts with /tag/.
 The links will be detected even from unused reference links (bottom of markdown, but not referenced in rest of the doc).

 When a post with these links is published, the list of categories will be returned as part of the parsing metadata.
 The publishing script will update the markdown files in tags with matching names (flat names), and then publish each changed source file.

 This method is an except to the rule about not saving auxilliary meta data about published content, because the alternative would be to scan every published source file whenever any tag is published.
 Or reverse-parse html, which isn't part of marked.js's featureset.

 Previewing
 ----------